Freedom (Beyoncé song): BET Awards

+2018

-Beyoncé performed this song during her 2018 Coachella performance, she then transitioned into “Lift Every Voice and Sing” (commonly known as the Black National Anthem).
-The performance was subsequently included in the 2019 Homecoming film and live album.
+Beyoncé later performed "Freedom" during her 2018 Coachella performance, which according to Mikael Wood from the Los Angeles Times "rode a heavy groove played on sousaphones"; the song then transitioned into "Lift Every Voice and Sing", commonly known as the Black National Anthem, whose lyrics "depict the trials and triumphs of Black people in the United States from the Middle Passage to now".
+The number was subsequently included in the 2019 Homecoming film and live album.

-Beyoncé performed “Freedom” during the On the Run II Tour (2018), her second co-headlining, all stadium tour with her husband Jay-Z.
+The same year, "Freedom" was performed during the On the Run II Tour, Beyoncé's second co-headlining, all stadium tour with her husband Jay-Z. For Pasadena Star-News's Kelli Skye Fadroski, the singer "brought down the house" with the number.

-The song was also included on the set list for her and Jay-Z’s performance at the 2018 Global Citizen Festival: Mandela 100 charity concert in Johannesburg, South Africa, which commemorated Nelson Mandela's 100th birthday.
+The song was on the set list for her and Jay-Z's performance at the 2018 Global Citizen Festival: Mandela 100 charity concert in Johannesburg, South Africa, which commemorated Nelson Mandela's 100th birthday.

+2023

+Beyoncé performed "Freedom" on January 21, 2023, as part of her performance in Dubai.

+2024

+On December 25, 2024, Beyoncé sampled "Freedom" to transition "Blackbiird" into "Ya Ya" as part of her 2024 NFL Halftime Show set list.

+2025

+"Freedom" was a part of the Cowboy Carter Tour setlist, with the first show taking place in Los Angeles at SoFi Stadium on April 28, 2025.

 Credits and personnel

 Credits adapted from Lemonade liner notes.